-I’m an artificial intelligence practitioner and applied researcher, with expertise in general machine learning and AI on language (NLP/NLU).
+I’m an artificial intelligence practitioner and applied researcher with expertise in general machine learning and AI on text (NLP/NLU).

 I currently work as a Machine Learning Engineer with Google Cloud Professional Services, where I prototype and build AI systems for Google Cloud customers.